pydio/pydio-doc-howto/3_macOS_install.md

 ## Starting with Pydio

-First, give execution rights to the binary.
-For instance, you can use `sudo chmod u+x <binary>`.
+First, give execution permission on the file for your user.
+For instance, you can use `chmod u+x <binary>`.

 Then run the installer with the following command: